1SaraSh/Client-server-multithread/README.md

           The server checks whether the requested file exists.
 If so, it sends "OK" as a message to the client.
 Then it sends the contents of the file and closes the               connection.
 Otherwise, it sends a line beginning with the word "ERROR" to the client.
           </li>
           <li>
-          The server can also respond with the message "unknown command" if the command it reads is not one of the two possible legal commands.
+          The server can also respond with the message "UNKNOWN COMMAND" if the command it reads is not one of the two possible legal commands.
           </li>
 </ul>
 <h3>Server Display:</h3>